RitaBot-Project/Ritabot.gg/_pages/about.md

 # TZD = time zone designator (Z or +hh:mm or -hh:mm)
 ---

-## What is Rita and who are we?
+## What is RITA and who are we?

-*Rita is the culmination of many things, it started with a mobile game, a community of gamers, a discord server of different languages and a desire to all be understood.
+*RITA is the culmination of many things, it started with a mobile game, a community of gamers, a discord server of different languages and a desire to all be understood.
 She is a Real-Time Translator Bot for use on Discord, Self-hosted on Heroku (or a local install) and Completely 100% Free.
 She is maintained by a small group of users, each with different backgrounds and some learning as we go.*

 ## Why did you make Rita?